madiver/dasVSide/README.md

 ## Risk Disclaimer

-This extension is provided “as is” and is used at your own risk.
+This extension is provided "as is" and is used at your own risk.
 It does not guarantee trading outcomes, and the author is not responsible for any losses or damages resulting from its use.
 Users are solely responsible for reviewing and validating all hotkeys and scripts before use in DAS Trader.

 ## Features